SirLouen/wordpress-docs/trac-workflow-keywords.md

 **needs-privacy-review**

 Input is needed from the [core privacy team](https://make.wordpress.org/core/components/privacy/) with regards to the privacy implications of the suggested changes.

+**needs-user-docs**

+The user documentation needs to be updated to updated or expanded.

 **needs-dev-note**